mattiatonelli/dbt-workshop/3_Interoperability/README.md

 Your task is to **make our data INTEROPERABLE** — just like the Golden Dragon Coin that awaits the worthy adventurer! 🪙

-Here’s what needs to be done TO ensure all incoming data speaks the kingdom's language:
+Here’s what needs to be done to ensure all incoming data speaks the kingdom's language:

-- Standardize the data access to different tables/views.
+- **Standardize** the data access to different tables/views.
-- Align the standards used across all the models.
+- Align the **standards** used across all the models.
-- Ensure the columns `citizen_id` and `quest_id` follow our kingdom's rules (no NULLs and uniqueness, of course).
+- Ensure the column `citizen_id` **follows our kingdom's rules** (no NULLs and uniqueness, of course).

 By completing these steps, you’ll ensure that all different kingdom's inhabitants can **easily understand and employ** the data without the risk of misinterpretation. 🎉